 2.3 We reserve the right to amend or alter in any way these terms and conditions or charges for the Service at any time.
 We shall make reasonable endeavours to notify the Customer of any such changes, including making notice of the same to the Customer, but any change shall take effect even if the Customer fails to receive such notice.

-2.4 We shall provide reasonable endeavours to manage and maintain a professional Service, Network and Website.
+2.4 We shall provide reasonable endeavours to manage and maintain a professional Service, Network and Application.

 2.5 We shall grant you a non-exclusive, non-assignable or transferable right to use the Service in accordance with these terms.

 2.6 We shall provide support to you for the Service via our help-desk and online knowledgebase.